zidan-arsyad/creditcard-fraud-chatbot/README.md

 ## 🔍 Query Examples

-- "Show me the distribution of fraudulent transactions by amount"
+- "Show me the distribution of fraudulent transactions by amount."
 - "What are the main types of credit card fraud according to the EBA report?"
-- "Calculate the fraud rate for transactions above $1000"
+- "Calculate the fraud rate for transactions above $1000."

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+- "List top 10 highest-risk users in the last 30 days."

 ## 🙏 Acknowledgments